jasongaylord/JasonGaylord.com/_posts/2013/2013-11-15-moving-on-from-unitedoneresources-to-guard-insurance.md

 - Jeff: Over the past several years you've helped ease the burden of day to day operations to allow me to focus on strategy and project management.
 - Dave, Jim, and Mark: Although we were a small team, we always persisted through the tough times.
 Thanks for your help through the years.
 - Senior Leadership/Strategy Team (Lori, Miriam, Frank, Julie, Mike, and Ashley): The direction and vision that you've set forth for the company is exciting.
 Keep pushing the limits and you'll be rewarded.
 - Jim S.: I still think it was weird coming into a Jim-less office.
-You'll forever be known to the team at Zones as ‘Big Jim.'
+You'll forever be known to the team at Zones as 'Big Jim.'
 Thanks for the guidance and support especially early on.

 This list would be never ending if I listed everyone who had impacted me there.
 While I'm moving on, United One Resources will continue to prosper and make great strides to becoming a market leader.
 I'd like to thank all of the team members at United One and wish you all success in the future.